 Lightning can damage houses, trees and buildings.

-(i) No open place is safe during lightning and thunderstorm.
+No open place is safe during lightning and thunderstorms.
 A house is a safe place, or a building.

 Damages Due to Earthquake:

-Earthquake will cause enormous damage on buildings , bridges, dams and people.
+Earthquakes will cause enormous damage to buildings , bridges, dams and people.